lo-language/velo/docs/concepts.md

 ## Concepts

-Imagine an inbox having an **address** and a **procedure** to be performed for each message received.
-Assume there's a mail system that routes messages to the inbox.
-Now imagine there's a worker – let's call her Rosie – attending the inbox, pulling messages out in the order in which they arrive and performing the procedure for each one as its own discrete **task**.
+Imagine a worker – let's call her Rosie – with an inbox having an **address**, and a **procedure** to be performed for each message received.
+Assume there's a mail system that routes messages into the inbox.
+Rosie attends the inbox, pulling messages out in the order in which they arrive and performing her procedure for each one as a distinct **task**.
 In doing so, she's performing a **service** defined by the procedure and accessible via the address, as shown below.
+If there are no messages she sits idly.

 ![an exa service](images/concepts1.png "an exa service")

+Rosie also has access to an outbox where she can drop messages for delivery, so long as she has an address to send them to.
+These messages are always either a **request** to be sent to another service or a **reply** in response to a request made of her service.
+Whenever she sends a reply it must indicate either success or failure, and she can only send one reply per request.

-Since a person can only do one thing at a time, Rosie is only ever working on one task at a time, and as a **sequential** process, one instruction at a time.
+Since a person can only do one thing at a time, Rosie is only ever working on one task at a time, and as a **sequential** process – one instruction at a time.
+So if she is occupied with a task when more messages arrive, those messages will sit in her inbox until she has time to get to them.
+This will either be when she's done with her current task or when that task becomes *blocked*, meaning she can't do anything more on it until she receives a reply to a request she sent.
+If it's the latter situation, she'll temporarily set her current task aside and pick up the next message in her queue, if any.

-Rosie is very organized, so when she starts a task she sets aside a space called a **frame** to keep track of the state of the task – everything related to it, such as intermediate results.
-Rosie also has access to an outbox where she can place messages for delivery, and in the course of performing a task may make a **request** of any service whose address is available.
+Rosie is very organized, so when she starts on a task she prepares a space called a **frame** to keep track of the state of the task; if she has to put the task aside, the frame keeps everything in place, ready to be picked up again.

-Since every request can succeed or fail, before sending the request Rosie must choose to listen for a success reply, a failure reply, both, or neither.
+### Making Requests

+Depending on the instructions in her procedure, when she makes a request Rosie may or may not need to listen for a reply.
 If she wants to listen for a success reply, she creates a special temporary inbox (a **continuation**) just for this purpose and includes its address on the request, like a return address on an envelope.
 Likewise, if she wants to listen for a failure reply she creates a similar temporary inbox and includes its address on the request, as shown below.

 ![a request](images/concepts2.png "an exa request")